AnushkaJainFirst/coDev-code-coven/README.md

-# CoDev - A Realtime Editor
+# CoDev - A Realtime Code Editor

 ![screenshot](./preview.png)

-CoDev is a collaborative, real-time code editor where users can seamlessly code together.
-It provides a platform for multiple users to enter a room, share a unique room ID, and collaborate on code simultaneously.
+CoDev (Collaborative Development) is a collaborative, real-time code editor where users can seamlessly code together.
+It provides a platform for multiple users to enter a room, share a unique room ID, can group chat and collaborate on code simultaneously.

 ## 🔮 Features

--   💻 Real-time collaboration on code editing across multiple files
+-   💻 Enable real-time code collaboration across multiple files simultaneously.
--   🚀 Unique room generation with room ID for collaboration
+-   🚀 Generate unique rooms with IDs for seamless collaboration.
--   🌈 Syntax highlighting for various file types with auto-language detection
+-   🌈 Provide syntax highlighting for various file types with automatic language detection.
--   💡 Auto suggestion based on programming language
+-   💡 Offer auto-suggestions tailored to the programming language being used.
--   ⏱️ Instant updates and synchronization of code changes across all files
+-   ⏱️ Ensure instant updates and synchronization of code changes across all files.
--   📣 Notifications for user join and leave events
+-   📣 Notify users of join and leave events during collaboration.
--   🎨 Multiple themes for personalized coding experience
+-   🎨 Allow for multiple themes to personalize the coding experience.
--   🌍 Comprehensive language support for versatile programming
+-   🌍 Support a wide range of programming languages for versatility.
--   🔠 Option to change font size and font family
+-   🔠 Provide options to adjust font size and family for user preference.
--   👥 User presence list of users currently in the collaboration session, including online/offline status indicators
+-   👥 Display a user presence list indicating who is currently online/offline in the collaboration session.
--   📁 Open, edit, save, and delete file functionalities
+-   📁 Enable functionalities for opening, editing, saving, and deleting files.
--   💾 Option to download files edited within the collaboration session
+-   💾 Allow users to download files edited within the collaboration session.
--   💬 **Group chatting** allows users to communicate in real-time while working on code.
+-   💬 **Group chatting** facilitates real-time communication while collaborating on code.

-## 🚀 Live Preview

-You can view the live preview of the project [here](https://co-dev-one.vercel.app/).

 ## 💻 Tech Stack